netcup-community/community-tutorials/community-tutorials/linux-hardening.md

 - to act as a proxy to disguise someones identity for further attacks.

 <div style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: middle; padding:20px 20px;">
-<span style="font-weight: bold;">Please note</span>: The following methods are explained for use on a Linux-based machine, however most of them can be applied in a similar way on any other Unix- or Windows-based machine as well since they are known as best practices.
+<span style="font-weight: bold;">Please note</span>: The following methods are explained for use on a Linux-based server, however most of them can be applied in a similar way on any other Unix- or Windows-based server as well since they are known as best practices.
 </div>

 # Requirements